 At the end of your accounting period, you will need to finalise your business income, making any accounting adjustments and confirming to HMRC that the updates you sent are correct.
 After the end of the tax year, a final declaration will need to be filed.
 This declaration replaces the Self-Assessment tax return.

 End of period statements

-We understand that there are two steps to closing a year:
+There are two steps to closing a tax year: